Considerate Constructors Scheme

 After each visit, the Monitor will produce a scored report taking into consideration the company's performance, and will again offer guidance on how to further improve.

-The Monitor will score the level of compliance against each of the eight categories of the Scheme's Code of Considerate Practice.
+The Monitor will score the level of compliance against each of the five categories of the Scheme's Code of Considerate Practice.
 The purpose of the score is to indicate how well the company is performing against the Code.